 We award our equity grants on the date the Board or the Compensation Committee approves the grant.
 We set the option exercise price and grant date fair value based on our closing sale price on the date of grant.
+Option grants to our executives typically vest quarterly over four years, subject to continuous service through each applicable vesting date.
 For grants in connection with initial employment, vesting begins on the initial date of employment.
 Options have a term of ten years from the grant date.
-Option grants to our executives typically vest annually over four years, subject to continuous service through each applicable vesting date.
+Restricted stock unit grants typically vest annually over four years, subject to continuous service through each applicable vesting date, and shares are delivered in respect of vested RSUs shortly after each vesting date.